How to grow thistles (cynara cardunculus)

 Irrigation of the thistles

-The thistle, although it is a wild plant that can really hold the dryness, you need water to produce soft stems and vigorous.
+The thistle or cardoon, although it is a wild plant that can really hold the dryness, you need water to produce soft stems and vigorous.
 Can be planted in dry locations, although production decreases and the quality of thorns for the market is smaller.

 It is essential that the ground is well wet when planting takes place.
 It should also maintain constant humidity in the summer, so you have to water regularly especially in hot, dry summers.
 Watering should be regular, but should avoid stagnation.